 timescale

-titles – titles of books, magazines, newspapers, films, TV shows, websites etc are capitalised, but are not italicised or in quote marks.
+titles – titles of books, magazines, newspapers, films, TV shows, websites etc. are capitalised, but are not italicised or in quote marks.
 The Turn of the Screw, The Huffington Post.
-However, titles of articles within journals, chapters within books, etc, should be within double quote marks and have an initial cap only.
+Titles of articles within journals, chapters within books, etc., should be within double quote marks and have an initial cap only.
 “An analysis of e-cigarette usage among teenagers” was published in The British Journal of Whatever.
-Titles of legal acts or bills are capitalised – e.g. the Tobacco Act, the Protection of Young Persons Bill
+Titles of legal acts or bills are capitalised – e.g. the Tobacco Act, the Protection of Young Persons Bill.
+(But note that we lower-case bill 1234 in running text instead of Bill 1234.
+And leave out “No.”, so Bill No. 1234 would be bill 1234.)

 TMA – the US trade body is the Tobacco Merchants Association (not Manufacturers – that’s the British one)